Last Updated on

 Because I was under the misbelief that I was only going to be laid off for a couple of months, we weren’t as careful with our spending as we needed to be.
 We told ourselves that it was okay to get into a little bit of debt now because this was temporary.
 We’d be able to pay it back as soon as I got back to working full-time.

 But we had no idea that that would be 2.5 years.
-Or that my new full-time job would pay a 30% lower salary than I had been making.
+Or that my new job would pay a 30% lower salary than I had been making.

-Between my layoff and my return to work full-time, we accumulated $25,000 in consumer debt.
+Between my layoff and my return to work, we accumulated $25,000 in consumer debt.
 And had nothing to show for it.
 We didn’t travel or go shopping.
 Most of the time we couldn’t afford to buy the things we needed.
 We skipped paying our bills more often than I’d like to admit.

 It’s now been 6 years.
 And guess what?
 We have not paid off that initial “little bit of debt”, nor have we paid off the rest of that $25,000.